marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 // Iterate for each of the near points. foreach(int i; nearpts){

-    // Add value to the pos vairiable. pos += point(0, "P", i);
+    // Add value to the pos variable. pos += point(0, "P", i);
 }